TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/cpp/ysql.md

 The tutorial assumes that you have:

-- installed YugabyteDB, and created a universe with YSQL enabled.
+- installed ZNbaseDB, and created a universe with YSQL enabled.
 If not, please follow the steps in [Quick start](../../../explore-ysql).
 - have a 32-bit (x86) or 64-bit (x64) architecture machine.
 - have `gcc` 4.1.2 or later, clang 3.4 or later installed.